nitinskunigal/Full-Stack-BI---Databricks-Lakehouse-to-Power-BI-Reporting/README.md

 ├── 📁 datasets/                              # Raw datasets used for the project (ERP and CRM data)

 ├── 📁 docs/                                  # Project documentation and architecture details
 │   ├── 📄 data_catalog_source_system.md       # Captures essential metadata of source systems
 │   ├── 📄 data_cleaning_transformation.md     # Outlines the key data cleaning and transformation techniques
 │   ├── 📄 data_dictionary.md                  # Provides detailed metadata for each column in the business-ready tables
 │   ├── 📄 data_flow_diagram                   # Visual representation of data flow across layers
 │   ├── 📄 data_flow_tasks                     # Flow of tasks in each layer
 │   ├── 📄 data_integration                    # Visual representation that depicts how Source Tables are connected
-│   ├── 📄 data_lakehouse_architecture        # High-level project architecture (Bronze, Silver, Gold)
+│   ├── 📄 data_lakehouse_architecture         # High-level data architecture (Bronze, Silver, Gold)
 │   ├── 📄 data_layer_specifications           # Summarizes the objectives, transformations, and targets of each layer
 │   ├── 📄 data_model                          # Data model design (e.g., star schema)
 │   ├── 📄 power_bi_report_pages               # Screenshots of all 3 Power BI report pages
 │   ├── 📄 presentation_slide_deck             # Presentation deck related to this project
-│   ├── 📄 stakeholder_requirements           # Mind map showing the holistic understanding of ETL
+│   ├── 📄 stakeholder_requirements            # Stakeholder requirements and source system understanding

 ├── 📁 lakehouse/                       # Scripts for building the data lakehouse in Databricks
     ├── 📁 bronze/                        # Scripts for extracting and loading (full load) raw data